 To set up App Search:

-- First, create a new deployment with the App Search solution.
+- First, create a new deployment with the App Search deployment template.

 - Launch App Search directly from the main deployment page, or click App Search under the Deployments menu to see other options.
 From the App Search pane you can force a restart, terminate, or delete the App Search instance.